 Wellington Cosplay Photo Fest (WCPF) aims to bring together cosplay and photography communities in Wellington to create incredible artwork together, and foster new working relationships between artists.

-As a photographer attending WCPF 2021 you will be assigned a minimum of four shoots with cosplayers selected at random.
+As a photographer attending WCPF 2023 you will be assigned a minimum of two shoots with cosplayers selected at random.
 Please be aware that not every assigned shoot partner may be your first choice, however the aim of this event is to forge new connections and opportunities – think of it as a good opportunity to step outside your comfort zone!

 THIS IS A MANDATORY MINIMUM REQUIREMENT – you can organise as many other shoots as you like beyond these assignments, but you must complete these first.

 If there is a participant you absolutely cannot work with for any reason, please let the organisers know.

 Please see the Event Info page for more general information about the event.

 - Read the event rules carefully before sending in your application to the event – we hold all participants to these rules and consequences can include not being allowed to participate in the event in future; or having registration revoked in cases of extreme misconduct prior to the event taking place.

 - Not everyone you work with at the event will be highly experienced.
 Please be patient with newcomers and treat everyone with respect and patience.

 - Shooting cosplayers is a little different than shooting fashion or glamour – it’s very character driven, and getting an idea of the character before the shoot is a must.
 Models, remember to communicate clearly to your photographer what mood/personality you are conveying.